Sick Pay Configuration - Enhanced & SSP

 Don't pay unless a fit note has been added

-This option aligns with what you have defined in Configuration > Default Settings > Defaults, as the "days before Fit Note is required".
+This option aligns with what you have defined in Configuration > Default Settings > Defaults, as the "Days before Fit Note is required".

 ✅ When enabled, no sick leave will be paid after your defined "days before Fit Note is required" until a fit note is recorded against the sickness episode that covers the appropriate period.
+Once a fit note is added to the sickness adjustment, it will recalculate based on the date on the sicknote, including backdating if necessary.

 ❌ When disabled, sick leave will be paid in line with the assigned configuration regardless of your defined "days before Fit Note is required" or if a fit note has been recorded against the sickness episode, covering the appropriate period.